2020 Men's World Floorball Championships

 The 2020 Men's World Floorball Championships was the 13th World Championships in men's floorball.
 The tournament took place in Helsinki, Finland, during 3–11 December 2021.
-The tournament was originally intended to be played between 4–12 December 2020, but on 7 December 2020, it was announced it would be rescheduled one year into the future because of to the Coronavirus pandemic.
+The tournament was originally intended to be played between 4–12 December 2020, but on 7 December 2020, it was rescheduled one year into the future due to the Coronavirus pandemic.

 WFC 2020 qualification

 35 teams registered for the 13th IFF Men's World Floorball Championships.
 16 qualified reach to the final championship.
 Host country, Finland, qualified automatically.
 Though they did not ultimately qualify, Côte d'Ivoire became the first ever team from Africa to participate in the WFC Qualifiers.

 In Europe, there were six qualification groups with three event locations – Frederikshavn in Denmark, Poprad in Slovakia, and Liepāja in Latvia.
 The Asia-Oceania qualifier in Bangkok, Thailand, was cancelled due to the COVID-19 pandemic.
 Instead the highest ranked countries of the region were qualified.
 USA and Canada both qualified automatically due to the World Games taking place in the United States in 2022.